Gravitational-wave physics with Cosmic Explorer: limits to low-frequency sensitivity

 In particular, the seismic isolation is improved over that of CE1 by a factor of 10 at \SI{1}{\Hz}, Newtonian body waves are suppressed by a factor of three, and Newtonian Rayleigh waves are suppressed by an additional factor of five over that of CE1.
 Both realizations thus have the same Newtonian noise.

 To summarize, the low frequency sensitivity is dominated by suspension thermal, seismic, and Newtonian noise.
 The low frequency sensitivity of CE1 is improved over that of CE1$-$ due to improved suspensions, seismic isolation, and the addition of Newtonian noise suppression.
-The low frequency sensitivity of CE2 is improved over that of CE1 through further improvements to the seismic isolation and Newtonian noise suppression.
+The low frequency sensitivity of CE2 is improved over that of CE1 through further improvements to the seismic isolation and Newtonian noise suppression and increased squeezing.
 Since the high frequency sensitivity is determined by quantum shot noise, CE1 and CE1$-$ have the same high frequency sensitivity, as do both realizations of CE2.
-As noted above, due to the $L^{-3/2}$ scaling of the coating Brownian noise with arm length, a \SI{1}{\um} realization of CE2 will start to have worse high frequency performance than a \SI{2}{\um} realization as the arm length is decreased.